davidwowa/FreeCAD/README.md

 ## ObjectsSphereDistributor.FCMacro
 Create figures in inkscape, and import as geometry in FreeCAD.
 With 'ObjectsSPhereDistributor' objects will random distribute over sphere inclusive collision detection.

+### Workflow
 1. Import as SVG-File you objects in FreeCAD
-2. Go in Part "Draft"
+2. Go in Part "Draft-Module"
-3. Select all Paths in Combo-View(right)
+3. Select all Paths in Combo-View(left)
 4. Click on "Upgrade: Joins objects into a higher-level object"
+5. Go to "Part-Module" and select "Extrude: Extrudes planar faces of an object"
+6. Adjust the high of you object
-5. TODO
+7. TODO

 Sources:
 [Forum FreeCAD in german](https://forum.freecadweb.org/viewtopic.php?f=13&t=25064)